smucclaw/eu-ai-act/act.md

 *Article 36 Changes to notifications*

-1. Where a notifying authority has sufficient reasons to consider that a notified body no longer meets the requirements laid down in Article 33, or that it is failing to fulfil its obligations, the notifying authority shall restrict, suspend or withdraw notification as appropriate, depending on the seriousness of the failure to meet those requirements or fulfil those obligations.
-It shall immediately inform the Commission and the other Member States accordingly delay investigate the matter with the utmost diligence.
+1. Where a notifying authority has sufficient reasons to consider that a notified body no longer meets the requirements laid down in Article 33, or that it is failing to fulfil its obligations, the notifying authority shall restrict, suspend or

+withdraw notification as appropriate, depending on the seriousness of the failure to meet those requirements or fulfil those obligations.
+It shall immediately inform the Commission and the other Member States accordingly investigate the matter with the utmost diligence.
 In that context, it shall inform the notified body concerned about the objections raised and give it the possibility to make its views known.
 If the notifying authority comes to the conclusion that the notified body investigation no longer meets the requirements laid down in Article 33 or that it is failing to fulfil its obligations, it shall restrict, suspend or withdraw the notification as appropriate, depending on the seriousness of the failure.
-It shall also immediately inform the
+It shall also immediately inform the Commission and the

 2. In the event of restriction, suspension or withdrawal of notification, or where the notified body has ceased its activity, the notifying authority shall take appropriate steps to ensure that the files of that notified body are either taken over by another notified body or kept available for the responsible notifying authorities and market surveillance authorities at their request.